Thales's theorem: Fourth proof

+and then the vectors $\overrightarrow{AB}$ and $\overrightarrow{CB}$ are orthogonal and the angle ABC is a right angle.

 Converse

 For any triangle, and, in particular, any right triangle, there is exactly one circle containing all three vertices of the triangle.
-(Sketch of proof.
+This circle is called the circumcircle of the triangle.
+Its center is called the circumcenter, which is the intersection point of the perpendicular bisectors of the triangle.

 The locus of points equidistant from two given points is a straight line that is called the perpendicular bisector of the line segment connecting the points.
 The perpendicular bisectors of any two sides of a triangle intersect in exactly one point.
-This point must be equidistant from the vertices of the triangle.)
-This circle is called the circumcircle of the triangle.
+This point must be equidistant from the vertices of the triangle.

-One way of formulating Thales's theorem is: if the center of a triangle's circumcircle lies on the triangle then the triangle is right, and the center of its circumcircle lies on its hypotenuse.
+One way of formulating Thales's theorem is: if the circumcenter lies on the triangle then the triangle is right, and it is on its hypotenuse.

-The converse of Thales's theorem is then: the center of the circumcircle of a right triangle lies on its hypotenuse.
+The converse of Thales's theorem is then: the circumcenter of a right triangle lies on its hypotenuse.
 (Equivalently, a right triangle's hypotenuse is a diameter of its circumcircle.)